If a violation of a rule

 that the game of chess is a draw

-in chess; save for one's consideration of the exception!"
+in chess; save for one's consideration for the exception!"

 NM Leland Fuerstman

-it is not in luck or chance, or
+it is not in luck or chance, or the help of

 it is in yourself alone."